bdelorme/DelormeThomas2022/README.md

 # DelormeThomas2022

+The files in *MITgcm/* can be used to reproduce the experiment from the manuscript.

-documentation and post-processing scripts to come
+More documentation and the post-processing scripts will be added soon.